jharwell/sierra/docs/tutorials/project.rst

    # Configuration for SIERRA internals.
 This dictionary is mandatory
    # for all simulations.
    sierra:
-     # The directory within the output directory for each experiment within
-     # the batch where the frames created from the ``.csv`` files created by the
-     # selected project will be stored for rendering.
-This key is currently
-     # mandatory for all simulations, even if rendering/frame grabbing is
-     # is not employed.
-     project_frames_leaf: 'project-frames'

    # Configuration for performance measures.
 This key-value pair is mandatory
    # for all simulations.
 The value is the location of the .yaml configuration